vedangwartikar/img-privacy/README.md

 - Drag and drop an image to the box or click on the **Click to browse file** text to select an image from the system
 - ⁠After selecting an image, click on the **Upload Image** button
-- Preview will be available on the left, and on the right, you will see Object detected in the image
+- Preview will be available on the left, and on the right, you will see the Object detected in the image
 - You can select the particular objects you want to blur and select the blur level (1-5)
 - ⁠Then click on **Protect my Image** button to apply the filters and blur the image (preview visible on the left)
-- ⁠Finally, click on the “Download Image” button to download the output image
+- ⁠Finally, click on the **Download Image** button to download the output image

 Below is an example of how the output image will look like once the sensitive information has been hidden -